brentyi/tyro/_sources/examples/16_advanced_configuration.rst.txt

 ==========================================

-The :mod:`dcargs.conf` module contains utilities that can be used to configure command-line interfaces beyond what is expressible via static type annotations.
+The :mod:`tyro.conf` module contains utilities that can be used to configure command-line interfaces beyond what is expressible via static type annotations.

 Features here are supported, but generally unnecessary and should be used sparingly.